-Meal prepping is the concept of planning, preparing entire meals ahead of schedule and storing them in individual containers for grab-and-go meals.
+Meal prepping is the concept of planning and preparing entire meals ahead of schedule and storing them in individual containers for grab-and-go meals.
 Many people choose to do their grocery shopping and meal prep on Sunday so they’re prepared for the rest of the week, but it’s all about being flexible and doing what works for you.
-If it doesn’t work to plan out an entire week’s worth of meals, focus on just the work week, or the next three days.
+If it doesn’t work to plan out an entire week’s worth of meals, focus on just the work week or the next three days.

 Take some time to figure out what works for your life.
 Why should you invest the time and energy into meal prepping?
-There are some benefits that go along with the habit of preparing your meals ahead of time just beyond avoiding the lunchtime “I’m hungry and don’t have much time.”
+Some benefits go along with the habit of preparing your meals ahead of time just beyond avoiding the lunchtime “I’m hungry and don’t have much time.”
 Just think about what it can do for making kid's lunches and family dinners after work, practice, and school plays.

 You’ll eat healthier